rcoedo/gql-mock-server/README.md

 # gql-mock-server

-GraphQL server based on graphql-server-express, preconfigured with cors to use as a mock server
+GraphQL server based on graphql-server-express, preconfigured with cors to be used as a mock server

 ## How to use